MathieuNls/precinct/precinct-main.md

 It took in average around 1 second for PRECINCT to execute on a Debian 8 system with Intel(R) Core(TM) i5-2400 CPU @ 3.10GHz, 8Gb of DDR3 memory.
 It is also worth mentioning that the computer we used is equipped with SSD (Solid State Drive).
 This impacts the running time as clone detection is a file intensive operation.
-Finally, the PRECINCT was able to output 88.3% fewer lines than NICAD.
+Finally, the PRECINCT was able to output up to 88.3% fewer lines than NICAD.

 JHotDraw starts with 196 clone pairs at Revision 1 and reaches a pick of 2048 at Revision 180.
 The number of clones continues to go up until Revisions 685 and 686 where the number of pairs is 1229 before picking at 6538 from Revisions 687 to 721.
 PRECINCT was able to detect 98.3% of the clone pairs detected by NICAD (6490/6599) with 100% recall while executing on average in 1.7 seconds (compared to 5.1 seconds for NICAD).